The families that worked in the

 By 1884, there were 62 houses that had been built for

 the mill workers.
-These were later torn down to
+These were later torn down to make

-seen today were built between 1915 and 1920.
+that can be seen today were built between 1915 and 1920.

 There was a group of houses in

-for supervisors and other specialty employees of the
+Victor Park for supervisors and other specialty

-Company.
-These were
+employees of the Company.
+These were mostly large two

-mostly large two story houses with large yards.
+story houses with large yards.

 All of the houses were well maintained by workers